For student year

 - notification of the next lesson topic.

-Examples of instructional sequences
+Examples of instructional sequence

 Example of instructional sequences